SunNadimpalli/SunNadimpalli/_posts/2015-08-08-user-centric-design-for-documentation.md

 ### The Workshop Activity

-The main activity part of the workshop was conducted by <a href="https://in.linkedin.com/pub/amudha-premkumar/51/7a8/2a7" target="_blank">Amudha Premkumar</a> and <a href="https://in.linkedin.com/in/guptasaral" target="_blank">Saral Gupta</a>.
+The main activity part of the workshop was conducted by <a href="https://in.linkedin.com/pub/amudha-premkumar/51/7a8/2a7" target="_blank">Amudha Premkumar</a>, <a href="https://in.linkedin.com/in/guptasaral" target="_blank">Saral Gupta</a> and <a href="https://in.linkedin.com/pub/liza-shibu/22/465/532" target="_blank">Liza Shibu</a>.
 Amudha explained how a typical usability test is conducted.
 She also explained the role a technical writer plays in a usability test at Novell.
 A usability test commonly comprises of four key players:

 1. The Tester
 2. The Observers